zhenning/riak_wiki/pages/Adding-and-Removing-Nodes.md

 across the remaining nodes.

-The new state is sent to all nodes in the cluster, not just a random one, so every node in the cluster immidiately knows that the node left.
+The new state is sent to all nodes in the cluster, not just a random one, so every node in the cluster immediately knows that the node left.
 Then it sets the cluster state on the leaving node, causing hand-off to start, which again is initialized by vnodes realizing they're not the primary replicas anymore, transferring the data to the new owners.